MaksimLapushkin/InventoryEngine/README.md

 A minimal end-to-end scenario:

 1. Create a warehouse
 2. Create a product
 3. Add stock
-4. Create an order
+4. Create an order with delivery data
 5. Reserve the order
 6. Fulfill the order
 7. Verify updated stock and order status
+8. Verify that `ORDER_FULFILLED` is published with delivery snapshot
+9. Verify downstream updates in delivery-service and audit-projection-service

 <details>
 <summary>PowerShell demo</summary>